 - Because Roth IRA annuities are funded with after-tax dollars, withdrawals are not subject to ordinary income taxes (as long as IRS rules are followed)

-- Non-qualified annuities, on the other hand, are also funded with already-taxed money, and only the earnings are taxed when withdrawn.
+- On the other hand, non-qualified annuities are also funded with already-taxed money, and only the earnings are taxed when withdrawn.